58% of people living with bipolar disorder quit working outside their homes, according to the Depression and Bipolar Support Alliance.

 What to look for in a job when you have bipolar disorder

-People living with bipolar disorder are capable of finding fulfilling work in a range of different jobs.
+People living with bipolar disorder are capable of finding fulfilling work in a range of different job roles and workplaces.

 Symptoms, skills and interests vary from person to person.
 In your job search, focus on finding a job which enhances your unique strengths and helps you manage your mental health.